dataluscorp/browser/testing/talos/talos/tests/devtools/addon/content/pages/custom/debugger/README.md

 To build and copy:

-- ensure your firefox directory is listed in package.json under `firefox`.
+- ensure your datalus directory is listed in package.json under `datalus`.
 - run `yarn copy-assets`